Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ### 4.1.
 IMPORTANT: GPIO Module Installation

-The physical coin slot requires a native GPIO module (`rpi-gpio`).
+The physical coin slot requires the native GPIO module `onoff`.
 This is an **optional dependency**.
-- If `npm install` shows errors related to this module, it's likely because the required build tools are missing.
+- If `npm install` shows errors, it's because the required build tools from Step 1 are missing.
 - **The server is designed to run perfectly fine even if this module fails to install**, but the coin slot feature will be automatically disabled.
-- To enable the coin slot, ensure you have installed the build tools from Step 1 (`sudo apt-get install -y build-essential`) and then run `npm install` again.
+- To enable the coin slot, ensure you have installed `build-essential` and `libgpiod-dev` (from Step 1) and then run `npm install` again.

 ### 4.2.
 Physical Connection